substrate-system/request/README.md

 The sequence number is an always incrementing integer.
 It is expected that a server would check that the sequence is larger than the previous sequence, and also check that the signature is valid.

-You can pass in either an integer or a localstorage instance.
-If you pass a localstorage instance, it will read the index `'__seq'`, which should be a number.
+You can pass in either an integer or a localStorage instance.
+If you pass a localStorage instance, it will read the index `'__seq'`, which should be a number.
 If there is not a number stored there, we will start at `0`.

-This library will increment the sequence number for each request, and if a Storage instance was passed in, it will re-save the sequence number on every request.
+This library will increment the sequence number for each request.
+If a Storage instance was passed in, it will re-save the sequence number on every request.

 ## install
 ```